Edinburgh International Festival

 “I can’t believe it,” Zerbe said to us, whipping out a tri-fold brochure advertising his show ‘It’s All Done With Mirrors.’
 “This is what I’m doing here in the rooms.
 A serendipitous occasion that we met, don’t you think?”

 We broke bread at our favorite Italian restaurant almost every night afterward in Edinburgh’s Old Town that served meals until two in the morning and shared stories.
 Zerbe commented that he was always acting out the part whereas Jim was the part.
 Impressed by Jim's version of the Cups and Balls, Zerbe wrote a poem on an envelope and gave it to us:

 all accumulated years

 (tons of pence/pounds/pesetas)

 We ran into Jerry Sadowitz, Glaswegian magician and avid card man, halfheartedly attempting to do street shows on the Royal Mile in Edinburgh’s Old Town.
-Months earlier, we’d met him in Amsterdam, right after he’d wandered into a sketchy area not far from Centraal Station called the Vacuum District, where he’d been knocked down, beaten, and all his stuff hoovered off except for a set of aluminum cups and an empty, battered suitcase.
-Jim and I laughed when Jerry started his Cups and Balls routine on the cobblestone street by throwing the cups at people and insulting them.
-Instead of getting into the spirit of his abrasive comedy, most people left.
-Jerry only made enough pence to buy a cup of coffee.
+Months earlier, we’d met him in Amsterdam, right after Jim had most of his equipment stolen.
+Jerry loaned Jim a set of aluminum cups to use.
+Jim and I laughed when Jerry started his Cups and Balls routine on the cobblestone street in Edinburgh by throwing the cups at people and insulting them.